datkk06/OpenStack-Tutorial/Content/provider-network.md

 # systemctl restart neutron-l3-agent
 ```

 On each Compute node, create an additional bridge interface to connect the nodes to the external network, and allow instances to communicate directly with the external network.
-For example, if we have a physical interface called ``ens36``, create an external network bridge ``br-ex`` and associate the it
+For example, if we have a physical interface called ``ens36``, create an external network bridge ``br-ex`` and associate it
 ```
 # vi /etc/sysconfig/network-scripts/ifcfg-br-ex
 DEVICE=br-ex